Patrick Vieira exclusive interview: Crystal Palace boss on studying Jorge Sampaoli and coaching Mario Balotelli on his management journey

 "I don't have any issues or problems with doing either of those things when it's right to do it.
 Of course, there will be difficulties in any job because what players want is to play, and when they don't, it can be tough.
 But honesty is vital."

-The mood had turned toxic at Nice by the time of Vieira's departure but there is a warmth around Crystal Palace, and a level of intimacy, both at Selhurst Park and at the training ground, that you don't get at many Premier League clubs.
+The mood had soured at Nice by the time of Vieira's departure but there is a warmth around Crystal Palace, and a level of intimacy, both at Selhurst Park and at the training ground, that you don't get at many Premier League clubs.

 Vieira has tapped into it.